vguleaev/vguleaev.dev/src/content/blog/comparison-of-javascript-runtimes.md

 To run with Bun use `bun run example.ts` and it just works!
 Same about Deno, simply `deno run example.ts`.
 Just perfect!

 With Nodejs you can use a trick to run it, `npx tsx example.ts`.
-And this also works, but its a trick because it temporary installs tsx compiler for one run.
+And this also works, but its a trick because it temporarily installs tsx compiler for one run.

 However...hold your horses.
 Because a recent release of **Nodejs v22** already has an experimental flag to enable executing typescript files. 🧐